 April Dinwoodie (Part-time Executive Director) is a proud woman of color, a transracially adopted person and nationally recognized thought leader and advocate on adoption and foster care.
 April has provided an important and insightful perspective to family camp for multiple years as speaker and advisor prior to taking the role of Executive Director in 2018.
 She brings a wealth of knowledge and experience from her work as a Podcaster, Speaker, Consultant, and Writer at Born in June, Raised in April, the Creator of AdoptMent, and former CEO at the Donaldson Adoption Institute.
 She is committed to improving the lives of everyone in the extended family of adoption through research, education, and advocacy.
 April created a specialized mentoring program called AdoptMent, where adults who were adopted and/or spent time in foster care serve as mentors to youth navigating foster care and adoption.
 To raise awareness surrounding the many layers of the adoption experience, April candidly shares her experiences at workshops, conferences, schools and via her iTunes podcast “Born in June, Raised in April.”
 Before she entered the nonprofit world, April served as a senior level executive within the marketing and communications departments of some of today’s most recognized brands.
 Contact: firstname.lastname@example.org

 Kurt Harvey (Chair) is a proud father of two transracially adopted children with his wife Kathy.
-Kurt has more than 20 years experience in positioning businesses for sustainable growth and significant value creation, while building an effective high integrity culture.
+Kurt has more than 22 years experience in positioning businesses for sustainable growth and significant value creation, while building an effective high integrity culture.
 Kurt is the President and Founder of H4V Enterprises and Managing Director at Caber Hill Advisors.
 Prior, Kurt led unprecedented growth at Great Expressions Dental Centers for 11 years.
 Prior, he had various leadership roles at professional service firms KPMG, Deloitte and Andersen.
 He is an Albion Magna Cum Laude graduate in Economics and Management, a CPA in Michigan and California, a Board member and Vice President of the Association for Corporate Growth (“ACG”) Detroit, Chair of ACG Detroit’s Corporate Development Alliance Initiative, an Ironman triathlete, and a Crain’s Detroit Top 40 under 40 alumni.
+Contact: email@example.com